kentonself/spanki/README.md

 Run spanky.py from the command line.
 Enter a word or phrase in Spanish.
 When translation is returned, spanki can create a card and add it to the Anki deck.
 You can enter the part of speech and gender (for nouns)

+## Examples

+$ ./spanki.py
+Enter word/phrase to translate (or q to quit): almendra 1 from mymemory: almond
+2 from multi-traduction: almond
+3 from long-translator: almond
+Add to anki? y
+Enter Part of Speech: n
+Enter Gender: m
+{'result': 1676503147588, 'error': None}
+Enter word/phrase to translate (or q to quit): taladro 1 from mymemory: blue gum borer, common eucalypt longicorn, eucalyptus borer 2 from multi-traduction: drill
+3 from long-translator: drill
+Enter number choice from above or: q to skip adding to anki c to concatenate choices :

+(Note that for taladro, you can enter 2 or 3 and add a card for drill, 1 to add a card for blue gum borer, or c to add a card with all the definitions into one card.
+The mymemory API sometimes has unusual translations for words.)

 ## License